Insects in ethics

 Insects and human ethical obligations towards them have been discussed by a number of writers and figures throughout history, many of whom, arguing from a variety of different perspectives, have contended that there exists a moral obligation towards not harming or killing insects.
 According to generally accepted definitions in animal welfare and agricultural ethics, however, it is argued that individual insects do not have a "right to life".

 Religious perspectives

 Jainism

 Jain monks take considerable precautions to avoid, even unintentionally, harming even the smallest living beings, including insects.
-Breaches of the fundamental principle of Ahimsā (non-violence) impacts one's karma negatively, especially when destruction of life is brought about by carelessness, though violence against insects impacts karma less so than so-called "five-sensed creatures" (e.g. humans); In Jainism, there is a hierarchy of the forms of existence, where beings are categorized according to the amount of senses they possess.
-Insects may differ in their count, for example, worms have two senses, ants three, and flies four.
+Breaches of the fundamental principle of Ahimsā (non-violence) impacts one's karma negatively, especially when destruction of life is brought about by carelessness, though violence against insects impacts karma less so than so-called "five-sensed creatures" (e.g. humans); In Jainism, there is a hierarchy of the forms of existence, where beings are categorized according to the number of senses they possess.
+Insects may differ in this; for example, worms have two senses, ants three, and flies four.
 Thereby, their respective destruction affects karma differently.